fairdirect/foodrescue-content/README.md

 ### 5.1.
 Software Design

 * **Database as authoritative data source.** The SQLite3 database is used as intended for a "data base", as the one-and-only authoritative source for food rescue content.
 So naturally, the tasks of scripts provided in this repository are to (1) first import all data from various source formats to the database, (2) then do anything else using the data in the database, such as export to a minified database, to a book in DocBook format and so on.

+* **Database to provide consistency during a script run.** Many challenges in programming are related to consistency and predictability of data modification.
+Solutions to this in object-oriented programming are quite verbose, such as side-effect free code by not modifying any global variables (and instead needing all variables via parameters) and capsuling all data into objects.
+A simpler way is to let the database ensure data consistency (as that is its job!) and only pass the database connection around as a parameter.
+There is nothing to be said against every part of the program being able to read and write every part of the database.
+There is no need for the complexity of a complete OOP layer to access that data as objects (see below for hashes and IDs to represent database objects).
+For example, instead of passing supplementary data of a CSV file around, import it to the database first, then only pass the database connection around.

 * **Object-relational mapping scheme.** The data of database records and application logic related to it is placed into classes created like in Rails ActiveRecord: one class per table, one object per database record, one attribute per column, and lazy loading of connected records from other tables via instance methods.
 Small tables can be exceptions from the "one class per table" rule.
 For example, topic author data is also handled by class `FoodRescue::Topic`.
 Objects delegate behavior related to storing to and loading from the database to a single class `FoodRescue::Database`, so that the storage backend can be exchanged easily.
 All SQLite3 queries are contained within class `FoodRescue::Database`.